 What if There Is No or Insufficient Insurance Coverage?

 The first question we’re going to ask is if you have uninsured/underinsured motorist coverage (UM/UI) on your own car insurance policy.
-This is your best solution in most drunk driving accidents where the intoxicated driver is uninsured or underinsured.
+This is often your most effective solution in drunk driving accidents where the intoxicated driver is uninsured or underinsured.

 UM/UI policies usually start at the state minimum, so if you have UM/UI, you should at least be able to recover $25,000 for your injuries and another $25,000 in property damage to your car.
 However, you can buy a larger policy, which is helpful if you have a high amount of damages and the intoxicated driver has no or minimum insurance.